Overview of the Azure Event Hubs Dedicated tier

 • Producer and consumer configuration.

-• Payload size
+• Payload size.

-• Egress rate
+• Egress rate.

-Cluster Types
+Cluster types

-Event Hubs Dedicated Clusters come in two distinct types: Self-serve scalable clusters and Legacy clusters.
+Event Hubs dedicated clusters come in two distinct types: self-serve scalable clusters and legacy clusters.
 These two types differ in their support for the number of CUs, the amount of throughput each CU provides, and the regional and zone availability.

 Self-serve scalable clusters

 With self-serve scalable clusters, you can purchase up to 10 CUs for a cluster in the Azure portal.
 In contrast to traditional clusters, these clusters can be scaled incrementally with CUs ranging from 1 to 10.
-If you need a cluster larger than 10 CU, you can submit a support request to scale up your cluster after its creation.
+If you need a cluster larger than 10 CUs, you can submit a support request to scale up your cluster after its creation.

 Important